fergatron/ov10-bronco-checklist/README.md

 Open the project in "Developer Mode" in MSFS.
 Build the project.
 It will produce a `Packages/` directory in the root of the project.
 The contents of that directory can be moved to your `Community/` directory.

+> If you just want the ouput get it from [Flightsim.to](https://flightsim.to/profile/tabletopANDROID).

 ## SDK Development

 I found it very confusing trying to create this project.
 Here's what I discovered through this journey.
 The `PackageSources/` directory in your root project is where you **MANUALLY** add "Asset Groups".
 In order for the compiler to see it and output it, it needs to be defined in `PackageDefinitions/[project-name].xml`.